 - FILM TV 184B: Overview of Contemporary Television Industry

-- FILM TV 186A: Intro to Documentary Video Production
+- FILM TV C186A: Intro to Documentary Video Production

 When and where to apply:

-- Applications will be accepted ONLY during First Week in FALL and SPRING quarters by 4 p.m.
+Applications will be accepted ONLY during WEEK ONE of FALL and SPRING quarters by 4 p.m.
 Friday.
 Applications are NOT accepted during Winter quarter or Summer.

 Who can apply: Applicants MUST meet the following criteria.